 Ped (เผ็ด) - Spicy

-To say you want a little bit of something, you can use ‘nit noi’ (นิดหน่อย).
+To say you want a little bit of something, you can use ‘nit noi’ (นิดหน่อย) or a little bit.

 Ped nit noi (เผ็ดนิดหน่อย) - A bit spicy

-If you want a lot of something, you can use ‘mak’ (มาก).
+If you want a lot of something, you can use ‘mak’ (มาก), which means very.

 Ped mak (เผ็ดมาก) - Very spicy